 After removing the disc, the surgeon inserts temporary spacers into the empty space, as shown in illustration 1.
 This act realigns the vertebral bones and eliminates the pressure from your pinched nerve roots.

 The surgeon replaces the first spacer with a threaded metal cage (illustration 2).
-He creates a channel in the vertebral bones above and below the empty space to hold the cage.
-He screws in the cage, which is packed with bone graft, tightly into place.
+He or she creates a channel in the vertebral bones above and below the empty space to hold the cage.
+The surgeon screws in the cage, which is packed with bone graft, tightly into place.

 Your surgeon then removes the other temporary spacer and creates the channel for the second cage.
-He screws the second cage tightly into place, as shown in illustration 3.
+He or she screws the second cage tightly into place, as shown in illustration 3.

 The morselized bone graft (illustration 3) eventually grows through and around the implants, forming a bone bridge that connects the vertebral bones of your spine.
 This solid bone bridge, shown in the bottom illustration, is called a fusion.